Quantum key distribution over noisy channels by the testing state method: Testing state method in different noisy channels

 \subsection{Mixture of different noises}

 We can deal with mixtures of different noises by combining the above strategies.
 Let us discuss two kinds of them.

-\subsubsection{Mixture of PD, Pauli noises and CD}
+\subsubsection{Mixture of PD, Pauli noises, and CD}

 It is enough to use state $\frac{1}{\sqrt{2}}(|0\rangle|\psi'\rangle+|1\rangle|\psi\rangle)_{AB_{1}B_{2}}$.
 Alice sends the B partite together such that the state is immune from Pauli and CD noises.
 If it is affected by PD noises, it will be lost.
 Therefore, if Bob receives without any loss, then the state is not affected by such noises.
+Hence, all key bits can be employed for the key.

-\subsubsection{Mixture of PD, Pauli noises and CR}
+\subsubsection{Mixture of PD, Pauli noises, and CR}